 Once in your lifetime, you’ve probably faced a morning when you looked into the mirror and realize your life is missing something.
-You’re off purpose!
-You know you’ve so much in life to be grateful for, yet deep inside, you can sense a void in your life which hints you’re disconnected from the meaning of life because you lack a high purpose in life.
-What is Zakat and What is the Importance of Zakat in Islam.
+You’re off-purpose!
+You know you’ve so much in life to be grateful for, yet deep inside, you can sense a void in your life that hints you’re disconnected from the meaning of life because you lack a high purpose in life.
+What is Zakat and What is the Importance of Zakat in Islam?

-Again people spend their entire life with a wrong idea of true happiness because happiness is not attained through self-gratification but through dedication to a worthy purpose.
+Again people spend their entire life with the wrong idea of true happiness because happiness is not attained through self-gratification but through dedication to a worthy purpose.
 When we lift up the lives of those drowned in poverty, sickness, or ones deprived of basic human rights, our quest for purpose and contentment comes to an end as we get what we were looking for too long.

 To free ourselves from despair it’s important that we dedicate ourselves to free others from the pain and sufferings of life and therefore make charity or Zakat an obligatory everyday act.
 When each one of us will come forward and contribute a small proportion of their wealth for Zakat, what tremendous amounts of good we would be able to do for the society and its people!

 This is exactly what Islam teaches us.
 Islam is not only a religion but a complete way of life.
 To succeed in the motto of making the world a better place and helping others, Islam has always emphasized charity or Zakat.

 What is Zakat?